SciML/ReservoirComputing.jl/docs/src/tutorials/train.md

 In this call you can see that there are two possible knobs to be modified: the loss function, in this case ridge, and the solver, in this case the build in QR factorization.
-In the remainig part of this tutorial we will see how it is possible to change either.
+In the remaining part of this tutorial we will see how it is possible to change either.

 ## Changing Ridge Regression Solver